Manage users and permissions

 Allow team members to request access

 In addition to inviting users to the organization, you can also allow team members to request access.
-They’ll be able to request it from the login page, an action that will prompt admin approval.
+They can to request it from the login page, an action that prompts admin approval.

 To turn this setting on, navigate to Advanced Settings and switch the Allow Team Members to Request Access toggle to Enabled.